 *Note: You can find the procedure for changing passwords on your provider's website, e.g. Chrome, Firefox or Apple (Iphone / Ipad).

-If your password has been hacked or you no longer have access to your device* on which you are logged into Stackfield, change your password immediately.
+Additionally, if your password has been hacked or you no longer have access to the device* on which you are logged into Stackfield, change your password immediately.

 Simply open the settings of your profile and enter your current and new password.
 For security reasons you will be logged out on all devices.
 Log in again with your new password.